spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 ### OH-MY-ZSH

-A project to encourage people to switch to Zsh by easing the transition considerably exists called [Oh My Zsh!](https://github.com/robbyrussell/oh-my-zsh).
+A project to encourage people to switch to zsh by easing the transition considerably exists called [Oh My Zsh!](https://github.com/robbyrussell/oh-my-zsh).
 The [creation story](https://medium.com/@robbyrussell/d-oh-my-zsh-af99ca54212c) is fascinating and worth the read.

 Personally the thought of running unknown code downloaded from the internet each time the shell starts terrifies me.
 Especially as root or on a personal user's account.
 Think about it: the security of this is only as strong as Robby Russel's email password.
 However, realistically this risk is very low.
 And if you're not lazy like I am, you can read through the code line by line to see what it's doing and know for sure everything is fine.

-Assuming you either don't mind the security issue I mentioned and just want to get Zsh up and off the ground as soon as possible or have gone to the effort of reading through the code, Oh My Zsh! is really great.
+Assuming you either don't mind the security issue I mentioned and just want to get zsh up and off the ground as soon as possible or have gone to the effort of reading through the code, Oh My Zsh! is really great.